TStalnaker44/boms_away_study/data_analysis/README.md

 - The `config.py` file stores and manages data about surveys in the system.

 - The `csv2json.py` file manages conversion of survey output data into the correct JSON format.

+## Response Coding
+Files used for the analysis of response coding are found in the `response_coding` folder.
+These files include:
+- `comparer.py` which looks for differences between two sets of codings.
+It generates a file `temp.csv` that marks an 'X' where a difference is detected.

 ## Citations
  - [1] Donna Spencer.
 2009.
 Card sorting: Designing usable categories.
 Rosenfeld Media.